-“Requests from our helicopter customers are actively reflecting the clear trend towards an increasing demand for NVIS functionality,” explains Bas Gouverneur, General Manager Engineering, RUAG Aviation.
+“Requests from our helicopter customers are actively reflecting the clear trend towards an increasing demand for NVIS functionality,” explains Bas Gouverneur, General Manager Engineering, RUAG MRO Switzerland.
 “As we continuously strive to satisfy our customers, it is absolutely essential that we regularly upgrade the scope of our DOA to include state-of-the-art capabilities.
 Our reputation as an expert integrator, and reliable maintenance and airworthiness partner, is founded on this principle,” he states.

 Increasingly, helicopter operators are taking delivery of new aircraft from original equipment manufacturers (OEM) which are already equipped with NVIS configurations.
-The new DOA Terms of Approval positions RUAG Aviation to provide full life cycle, integration and support services on behalf of all operators using this technology.
+The new DOA Terms of Approval positions RUAG MRO Switzerland to provide full life cycle, integration and support services on behalf of all operators using this technology.
 “Equally, the same terms also enable us to introduce and fully integrate new NVIS capabilities on all helicopter platforms, regardless of configuration,” confirms Bas Gouverneur.

 The NVIS configuration on helicopters comprises a complex matrix involving both capabilities and personnel.
 It includes a mix of devices, such as night vision goggles (NVG), and authorized procedures as well as crew.
 Thus, the helicopter’s maintenance organization must be authorized within the scope of NVIS to effect any and all changes, as well as to uphold the overall status of the NVIS configuration.
 Bas Gouverneur continues, “Even just introducing night vision goggles into the cockpit environment applies NVIS status to the helicopter system.”